ohjay/inexorable/README.md

 ### [4] Scene layout design

 - I train a generator as part of a convolutional VAE (CVAE) to create top-down layout sampling maps.
-These maps are grayscale and [0, 1]-normalized such that the value at each location represents the probability that we place an object there.
-Accordingly, I use these maps in order to sample where to place each object.
+These maps are grayscale and [0, 1]-normalized such that the value at each location represents the probability that I place an object there (considering the top-down view of the room at the same resolution as the layout).
 - The CVAE is trained on [satellite imagery](http://www.escience.cn/people/JunweiHan/NWPU-RESISC45.html).
 Alternatively, it could be trained on any grayscale image data.
 For example, if it were trained on MNIST, then the scenes would build up like extruded 3D numbers.
 - The network is not trained for high-fidelity reconstruction.
 I do not regard this as important since (a) the maps are just used for sampling and (b) the use case is primarily artistic, not reconstructive.
 It's the thought that counts. :)